Arena football: Other indoor leagues

 Fan Controlled Football launched in 2021 following an interactive format inspired by video games, with "power-ups" and fans voting on plays.
-It generally targeted a higher caliber of player than the typical indoor league, with outdoor football veterans such as Johnny Manziel, Robert Turbin, Quinton Flowers, Quinn Porter, Shawn Oakman and Josh Gordon playing in the league's inaugural season.
+It generally targeted a higher caliber of player than the typical indoor league, with outdoor football veterans such as Johnny Manziel, Robert Turbin, Quinton Flowers, Quinn Porter, Shawn Oakman and Josh Gordon playing in the league's inaugural season, and Terrell Owens joining the following year (Michael Vick was also announced as a player midseason but would not play).
+FCF suspended operations following the 2022 season.

-The best-known indoor women's football league is the Legends Football League (formerly known as the Lingerie Football League).
-Known for its scantily-clad players and its signature event, the Legends Cup (formerly Lingerie Bowl), the LFL played a variant of indoor rules with most of its games in indoor stadiums, although few teams experimented with playing in outdoor stadiums.
+The best-known indoor women's football league was the Lingerie Football League, later rebranded the Legends Football League.
+Known for its scantily-clad players and its signature event, the Lingerie Bowl (later the Legends Cup), the LFL played a variant of indoor rules with most of its games in indoor stadiums, although a few teams experimented with playing in outdoor stadiums.
 The league's brief foray into Australia was played in outdoor stadiums; these teams nevertheless played under indoor football rules.
+The LFL folded in 2019 and its assets were sold to Mike Ditka, whose X League has, to date, played one season in 2022.
 All other women's leagues play on outdoor fields with outdoor rules; there have been several other attempts to form indoor women's football leagues, but none have made it to play.